Agathangjel Çamçe

 He was born in the city of Korça in 1877.
-In 1913 he emigrated to the United States, where he distinguished himself as an activist of the Albanian National Movement.
-In 1919 he was ordained a priest in New York, where he served for two years preaching to Eastern Orthodox Albanians in the Albanian language.
-While in America, in the same year he laid the foundations of Saint Mary’s Orthodox Church in Natick, Massachusetts, one of the centers of the Albanian diaspora and its patriotic movement.
+In 1913, he emigrated to the United States, where he distinguished himself as an activist of the Albanian National Movement.
+In 1919, he was ordained a priest in New York, where he served for two years preaching to Eastern Orthodox Albanians in the Albanian language.
+While in America, in the same year he laid the foundations of Saint Mary's Orthodox Church in Natick, Massachusetts, one of the centers of the Albanian diaspora and its patriotic movement.

 In 1921, Agathangjel Çamçe returned to Albania and a year later participated in the Congress of Berat (September 10–17, 1922), where Autocephaly was proclaimed.

-On 18 February 1929 he was made Bishop of Berat, Vlora and Kanina in the Cathedral Church of the Evangelization in Tirana, by bishop Visarion Xhuvani and bishop Viktor, becoming part of the synod.
+On 18 February 1929, he was made Bishop of Berat, Vlora and Kanina in the Cathedral Church of the Evangelization in Tirana, by bishop Visarion Xhuvani and bishop Viktor, becoming part of the synod.

 Together with the Serbian bishop of Shkodër and another bishop, Evthim Ikonomi, Agathangjel Çamçe created the 2d Synod of the Albanian Orthodox Church with Visarion Xhuvani as leader.

 In October 1940, Agathangjel Çamçe took part in the special synod organized by the Italian-Albanian eparchies at the Abbey of Grottaferrata, where under discussion was the possibility of Grottaferrata welcoming the newly converted Orthodox clergy and assisting their theological training.

-In 1941 Agathangjel Çamçe was made Metropolitan of Korça.
-After the Italian invaders’ evacuation, Fan Noli together with A. Çamçe from Jamestown, New York, and father Vasil Marku from Saint Luis, Missouri, came to Albania to offer their services to the Albanian government.
+In 1941, Agathangjel Çamçe was made Metropolitan of Korça.
+He led the metropolitan dioceses until his death in 1964.
+After the Italian invaders’ evacuation, Fan Noli together with A. Çamçe from Jamestown, New York, and Father Vasil Marku from Saint Louis, Missouri, came to Albania to offer their services to the Albanian government.
 He died in 1946.